Picoflares in the Quiet Solar Corona: Solar Orbiter Observations Halfway to the Sun: Thermal Energy in Optically Thin Coronal Plasma

-The filling factor is estimated as the ratio of the elliptical loop volume $V_{EUV}$ to the cuboid volume $V_{3D} = h L w$.
+The smallest detectable area of $\approx 0.031$~Mm$^2$ corresponds to the fundamental resolution limit for an ellipse with $L = w = 0.198$~Mm, while the maximum area represents the largest elliptical regions detected.
 This multi-model approach allows us to assess the robustness of our energy estimates against volume assumptions, as demonstrated in previous EUV nanoflare studies \citep{Ulyanov2019, Aschwanden2000}.